Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Construction of approximate solutions and proof of Proposition 2.1

-Clearly, (\ref{eq:24_11_4}) implies that corresponding convergence also holds in $L^1(\R)$, and hence to finish the proof of the lemma it is enough to show that for any $t\in \CG_{\ep}$,
+Clearly, (\ref{eq24114}) implies that corresponding convergence also holds in $L^1(\R)$, and hence to finish the proof of the lemma it is enough to show that for any $t\in\CG_{\ep}$,

 as $r\downarrow t$.
-Again, as in the proof of Lemma~\ref{lem:15_1}(b), we will show it for $t=s_j\in \CG^{\rm odd}_{\ep}$ for some $j$.
-By~(\ref{eq:11.1}), we get that
+Again, as in the proof of Lemma~\ref{lem151}(b), we will show it for $t=s_j\in\CG^{\mathrm{odd}}_{\ep}$ for some $j$.
+By~(\ref{eq111}), we get that

-Recall again that $K^{i,U}(\{s_j\},dx)$ is dominated by $K(\{s_j\},dx)$, which, in turn, by~(\ref{eq:24_11_2}) is absolutely continuous with a density function in $C^+_{\rm rap}\,$.
-Therefore $K^{i,U}(\{s_j\},dx)$ is also absolutely continuous with a density function $K^{i,U}(\{s_j\},x), x\in\R,$ bounded by a function in $C^+_{\rm rap}$.
-This together with~(\ref{eq:24_11_4}), our assumptions on $J^{x_i}_{\ep}$ and~(\ref{24_11_6}) implies that $U^i_{s_j}(dx)$ is absolutely continuous with bounded density function
+Recall again that $K^{i,U}(\{s_j\},dx)$ is dominated by $K(\{s_j\} ,dx)$, which, in turn, by~(\ref{eq24112}) is absolutely continuous with a density function in $C^+_{\mathrm{rap}} $.
+Therefore $K^{i,U}(\{s_j\},dx)$ is also absolutely continuous with a density function $K^{i,U}(\{s_j\},x), x\in \R$, bounded by a function in $C^+_{\mathrm{rap}}$.
+This together with~(\ref{eq24114}), our assumptions on $J^{x_i}_{\ep}$ and~(\ref{24116}) implies that $U^i_{s_j}(dx)$ is absolutely continuous with bounded density function

-For any $\eta\in (0,\ep/2)$, by combining \eqref{24_11_6}, \eqref{eq:24_11_4} (with $t=s_j$) and \eqref{eq:24_11_1} (with $t=s_j+\eta$) we have,
+For any $\eta\in(0,\ep/2)$, by combining \eqref{24116}, \eqref {eq24114} (with $t=s_j$) and \eqref{eq24111} (with $t=s_j+\eta$), we have

-As $\eta\downarrow 0$, the convergence to zero in $C_{\rm rap}$ of the second and the third terms on the right hand side follows easily as in the last part of the proof of Lemma~\ref{lem:15_1}(b).
-By~(\ref{eq:24_11_7}), the first term on the right hand side of~(\ref{eq:24_11_8}) converges to $U^i(s_j,\cdot)$ in $L^1(\R)$ and we are done.
+for $x\in\R$.
+As $\eta\downarrow0$, the convergence to zero in $C_{\mathrm{rap}}$ of the second and the third terms on the right-hand side follows easily as in the last part of the proof of Lemma~\ref{lem151}(b).
+By~(\ref {eq24117}), the first term on the right-hand side of~(\ref {eq24118}) converges to $U^i(s_j,\cdot)$ in $L^1(\R)$ and we are done. \end{pf}